 Schema migration

-DTS migrates the schemas of objects from the source database to the destination database.
+DTS migrates the schemas of the selected objects from the source database to the destination database.

 After full data migration is complete, DTS migrates incremental data from the source database to the destination database.
 Incremental data migration allows data to be migrated smoothly without interrupting the services of self-managed applications during data migration.